COMMENTS

 Pyronotanthias flavoguttatus (Katayama & Masuda 1980) flavus, yellow; guttatus, spotted, referring to yellow spots on body, arranged in irregular, wavy or broken horizontal lines

-Pyronotanthias lori (Lubbock & Randall 1976) in honor of Randall’s daughter Lori; the specimen used in the illustration was collected on her birthday (per Randall & Lubbock 1981) [a noun in apposition, without the matronymic “ae”]
+Pyronotanthias lori (Lubbock & Randall 1976) in honor of Randall’s daughter Lori; the specimen used in the illustration was collected on her birthday (per Randall & Lubbock 1981) [a noun in apposition, without the genitive “ae”]

 Pyronotanthias parvirostris (Randall & Lubbock 1981) parvus, small; rostris, snout, referring to relatively short snout, 4.6 to 5.6 in head

-Pyronotanthias privitera (Randall & Pyle 2001) in honor of Lisa A. Privitera, wife of the junior author, who provided assistance to him during the collection of the type specimens [a noun in apposition, without the matronymic “ae”]
+Pyronotanthias privitera (Randall & Pyle 2001) in honor of Lisa A. Privitera, wife of the junior author, who provided assistance to him during the collection of the type specimens [a noun in apposition, without the genitive “ae”]

 Pyronotanthias smithvanizi (Randall & Lubbock 1981) in honor of William F. Smith-Vaniz (b.
 1941), then of the Academy of Natural Sciences of Philadelphia, who “kindly” made his Cocos-Keeling specimens of this species available to the authors, and which he independently determined represented an undescribed species